Henry S. Coleman: Columbia University

 On July 25, 1972, Coleman was hit by several bullets fired by Eldridge McKinney, a student who had been asked to withdraw from school due to poor grades and who was described as "livid" when he entered the Columbia administration building and advanced to Dean Coleman's office.
 Coleman was taken to St. Luke's Hospital.
+McKinney disappeared and as of 2022, has not been seen by anyone after the 1972 incident.

 Shortly after the shooting, Columbia University administration members stated that new security measures would be implemented in the wake of the shooting, but that the goal would be to maintain a relaxed atmosphere on campus.
 When classes resumed in September, Coleman was back at his desk with his right arm still in a cast, after having been in the hospital for ten days for a lung punctured by a bullet and then spending two weeks recuperating at home before he returned to his duties on a part-time schedule.

 He served as dean of students until his retirement in 1979.
 He was honored in 1996 with the college's John Jay Award for distinguished professional achievement, which recognized his status as a war veteran who "calmly refused to be bullied or coerced, and retained the respect of hawks and doves alike" in his actions during the 1968 student protests.

 After his retirement, he began a guidance firm for college-bound high school students and administered various scholarship programs.